 While unstable performance tends to make changing your audience, budget, or ad creative look tempting, performance during the learning phase is not necessarily indicative of how your ad will do once it’s active.
 Every time you make a significant edit, your learning phase resets.

 If you don’t give the ads delivery system the time it needs to suss out the optimal placement, format, etc., your ad set will never reach its full potential and you’ll be stuck with shakey learning phase results forever.

 For the best (and quickest) results, wait until your ad is out of the learning phase to edit and only make edits when they are necessary to improve performance.

 Running too many ads and ad sets at one time means that each ad delivers less frequently.
 The result— fewer ad sets exit the learning phase and you spend more of your budget before the delivery system has the chance to fully optimize ad performance.
 For the best results, try combining similar ads and ad sets.
 That way, you combine learnings and reach a profitable active phase sooner rather than later.

 Consolidating your ad sets consolidates delivery learnings, helping Facebook identify the optimized way to deliver your ads in less time (and using less of your budget to get there).

 Avoid high ad set volume by combining ad sets targeting small geographical areas into fewer, larger ad sets.
 You can also try the store traffic objective.
 This allows you to target people within a set distance of multiple physical stores in one ad.

-If you use multiple ad sets for different placements, consider using automatic placements and asset customization as an alternative strategy.
+If you use multiple ad sets for different placements, consider using Advantage+ Placements (formerly “Automatic Placements“) and asset customization as an alternative strategy.
 Lastly, consolidate ads or ad sets targeting different languages by setting a single ad set to display in multiple languages.